raghavmehta1/projectopal2/README.md

 - Add more sophisticated task management features (e.g., due dates, priorities)
 - Implement user registration and profile management

-## Contributing

-Contributions to improve the project are welcome.
-Please feel free to submit a Pull Request.

 ## License